rec/plur/README.md

     dogs = 'fido', 'rover'
     print(f'Today we have {plur("dog", dogs)}')

-For words you use a lot, you can quine or defer operation
+For words you use a lot, you can defer operation:

     dog = plur('dog')
     cat = plur('cat')